Grief

 In 1996, 17 months after the birth of our son and 2 years after his initial diagnosis, my partner Jack died of cancer caused by Agent Orange exposure in Viet Nam.
 Overwhelmed by grief, I found myself making paintings that described my experience.
 The good folks at the Missoula Art Museum got wind of the work I was doing and invited me to show the Grief Series.
 With expert curatorial guidance from Steve Glueckert, the grief images were displayed in a gallery draped in black fabric, on a pedestal built to facilitate an intimate, close-in experience for viewer.
 A catalog was produced and over the next several years, the Grief Series traveled to ten museums and galleries in Montana and Idaho.
+See below for information on my 2022 exhibit at the Missoula Public Library entitled The Human Imagination Of Grief: Views From Art, Literature, And Science.

 The 20 images were shown in a gallery draped with black fabric.
-Each one was spotlighted on an upholstered stand.

 cathy weber - art - painting - woman - watercolor -illumination- montana - painting - parchment - skin - grief - heart - bloodCathy Weber’s Grief Series as exhibited at the Missoula Art Museum (Missoula, Montana) in 2000.